jpf/okta-get-id-token/README.md

 convert that string into `https%3A%2F%2Fexample.com`

     redirect_uri=$(curl --silent --output /dev/null --write-out %{url_effective} --get --data-urlencode "$origin" "" | cut -d '?' -f 2)

+If the `-v` flag was set, we print out some extra debugging information:

     if [ $verbose -eq 1 ]; then
         echo "Redirect URI: '${redirect_uri}'"
     fi

-Once we have a properly encoded URL, we construct a `curl` command to fetch an Okta session token from Okta:
+Once we have a properly encoded URL, we construct a `curl` command to fetch an Okta session token from Okta using Okta's [/authn](http://developer.okta.com/docs/api/resources/authn.html#primary-authentication) API endpoint:

     rv=$(curl --silent "${base_url}/api/v1/authn" \
               -H "Origin: ${origin}" \